OneIdentity/IdentityManager.CyberArk/README.md

 The solution accelerator has been created using a version One Identity Manager 8.1.x.

-Please refer to [LICENSE](LICENSE) "CyberArk solution accelerator.docx" for more information
+Please refer to [Document]("CyberArk solution accelerator.docx") "CyberArk solution accelerator.docx" for more information

 <!-- LICENSE -->
 ## License